Trump will stand before Congress and offer divided nation an accountin...

 Outside Washington, the latest round of public protest against Trump and his administration also was unfolding Tuesday.
 Loosely coordinated groups planned demonstrations in all 50 states and the District of Colombia timed to Trump’s address.

+Leavitt is one of three administration officials who face a lawsuit from The Associated Press on First and Fifth Amendment grounds.
+The AP says the three are punishing the news agency for editorial decisions they oppose by blocking the AP’s access to limited spaces at the White House, including the Oval Office and Air Force One.
+The White House says the AP is not following an executive order to refer to the Gulf of Mexico as the Gulf of America.

-Associated Press writers Lisa Mascaro and Darlene Superville in Washington and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Lisa Mascaro and Kevin Freking in Washington, Darlene Superville in Kissimmee, Florida, Martha Bellisle in Seattle and Bill Barrow in Atlanta contributed to this report.

 Connect with the Southeast Missourian Newsroom: